 - Incentives and motivators

-Through interviews with real customers, intensive workshops with business stakeholders, and rolling up my sleeves and doing the research, I distill all of the most important information into one page per persona.
+Through interviews with real customers, intensive workshops with business stakeholders, and rolling up our sleeves and doing the research, we distill all the most important information into one page per persona.

 Now, if you haven’t already guessed, it takes a tremendous amount of time, insight, and research to craft accurate buyer personas.
 Which, admittedly, can be intimidating for a lot of businesses, especially if they haven’t gone through this process before.